gmendonca/dpi-aforge-bluetooth-control/README.md

 dpi-aforge-bluetooth-control
 ============================

+Youtube video of the project working properly: http://youtu.be/UzTIzX9d7-s

 If used remember to give credits to Gustavo Gomes Mendonca.

 C# project that controls a prototype via Bluetooth utilizing Digital Image Processing.